On the Existence of Mock Injective Modules for Algebraic Groups: Conditions on for the Existence of Proper Mock Injective Modules

 If $M$ is injective over $H$, then $\textup{ind}_H^G \, M$ is injective over $G$.
 Conversely, if $\textup{ind}_H^G \, M$ is injective over $G$, then for every $G$-module $N$, we find that

 Since every simple $H$-module comes from some $G$-module, this immediately implies that $M$ is injective over the finite group scheme $H$. \end{proof}

 By using these induced modules from the previous subsection, we are now in position to give a complete picture of which affine algebraic groups over $k$ have proper mock injective modules.
+Recall that $G^0$ denotes the connected component of $G$.

-\begin{theorem} Let $G$ be an algebraic group over $k$ which is defined and split over a finite subfield $\mathbb{F}_q$ of $k$.
+\begin{theorem} Let $G$ be an algebraic group over $k$ which is defined and split over a finite subfield $\mathbb{F}_p$ of $k$.
 Then $G$ has proper mock injective modules if and only if either $G^0$ is not a torus or $G/G^0$ has order divisible by $p$. \end{theorem}

-\begin{proof} If $p$ does not divide the order of $G(\mathbb{F}_q)$, then it must be the case that $G^0$ is a torus, and that $G/G^0$ is a finite group of order not divisible by $p$.
+\begin{proof} If $p$ does not divide the order of $G(\mathbb{F}_q)$, then it must be the case that $G^0$ is a torus and that $G/G^0$ is a finite group of order not divisible by $p$.
 To see this, we note that the second statement is clear, while the first follows from the fact that every element in $G(\mathbb{F}_q)$ would have to be semi-simple, since unipotent elements have order which is a power of $p$.
 In this case, $G$ is linearly reductive \cite{Na}, hence there are no non-injective $G$-modules of any kind, and therefore there cannot be any proper mock injective $G$-modules.